A Short History of Our Community

 In 2008, Holy Trinity began construction of the Pantocrator mosaic.
 When Holy Trinity relocated to Brotherhood Way in 1964, the Pantocrator, or icon of Christ, on the dome within the church was left to complete at some point in the future.

 At a cost of $1.7 million dollars the Pantocrator mosaic will feature the largest mosaic face of Christ in the Western Hemisphere.
 The face measures 23 feet from the top of the forehead to the chin and was installed 75 feet above the Church floor.
 The interior dome will display an estimated 1.4 million individual, hand cut, glass mosaic tiles.
 The project was completed in May, 2008.

 Over one hundred years have passed since the founding of Holy Trinity in 1904.
-Our community has grown and evolved since those early days.
-Annunciation and Holy Trinity continue to serve the Greek community as we face future challenges.
+Our community has grown, evolved, and progressed.

 Contents copyright : Jim Lucas & Greek Historical Society of the San Francisco Bay Area